lxbtlr/lxbtlr.github.io/_pages/about.md

 Hello, my name is Alex

 I am a first year computer science PhD student at [Northwestern University](https://www.northwestern.edu/) in Evanston, Illinois.
+I currently work in the Prescience Lab under Dr. Peter Dinda.

-I earned my bachelors degree in electrical & computer engineering from [Olin College of Engineering](https://www.olin.edu).
+I earned my bachelors degree in electrical & computer engineering from [Olin College of Engineering](https://www.olin.edu), focusing on work in power electronics, software systems, and hardware design (ASICs to PCBs).

-For the past three years, I have interned at IBM working on the IBM Z mainframes as a part of the Millicode and System Architecture teams.
+For the past three summers, I have interned at IBM working on the IBM Z mainframes as a part of the Millicode and System Architecture teams.
+Most recently I worked on formalizing the Z/Archicture memory model from its specifications.

-My research interests include hardware accelerators, hardware/software co-design, parallel computing, and functional programing.
+My research interests primarily lie in hardware / software codesign.
+Specifically in addressing how and where to integrate hardware accelerators, collective communication schemas for parallel computing, and more generally; high performance computing.